chhorponnsovan/ECAM-ROA-I4/README.md

 # ECAM-ROA-I4GIM-S2

-A 4th year 2nd semester summary of Robotics and Automation at ECAM Lasalle at ITC Phnom Penh.
+Summary/guide of Robotics and Automation 4th year, 2nd semester at ECAM Lasalle at ITC Phnom Penh.

 ## Courses